 The course of the laser tattoo removal

 Do not sunbathe before the laser removal of your tattoo.
-If you prefer, we can anaesthetize the treated area by anaesthetic cream.
+If you prefer, we can numb the treated area with anaesthetic cream.
 During the procedure, the laser gradually breaks down the pigment of the tattoo into tiny particles.
 Those are deposited on the surface skin in the form of scabs or are absorbed by the blood from which they are captured by the body white blood cells and flushed out of the body.

 Painfulness of the procedure